-Commission of the following acts - Committed by - Intention (b) Suggestion as a Fact, of something which is not true, by a person who does not believe it to be true, (c) Active concealment of a Fact by one having knowledge or belief of the fact, (d) Promise made without any intention of performing it, (e) Any other act fitted to deceive, (f) Any such act or omission as specifically declared by law to be fraudulent. (a) A party to the Contract, or (b) By any person with the connivance of the party to the Contract, or (c) An agent of the party to the Contract. (c) An agent of the party to the Contract.
+Commission of the following acts - Committe ed by - Intention (b) Suggestion as a Fact, of something which is not true, by a person who does not believe it to be true, (c) Active concealment of a Fact by one having knowledge or belief of the fact, (d) Promise prade without any intention of performing it, (e) Any other aet fitted to deceive, (f) Any such act or omission as specifically declared by law to be fraudulent. the part or erson with ivance of y to the Offe to the to the To deceive another party to the contract, or his Agent, OR Pos induce another party to enter into the contract.
 DOES SILENCE AMOUNT TO FRAUD?
-Silence Not Fraud [Explaination to Section 17] Exceptions i.e., Silence = Fraud Mere silence as to facts, likely to affect the willingness person to enter into a Contract is not Fraud.
-Caveat Emp i.e., let the purchaser beware is the rule applicable to cont tor' racts. a) Having regard to the circumstances, if it is the duty of the person (keeping silence) to speak, Example: A sells, by auction, to B a horse which A know be unsound.
-A says nothing to B about the horse's unsound.
-This is not fraud by A.
+Silence Not Fraud [Explaination to Section 17] Exce ptions i.e., Silence = Fraud Mere silence as to facts, likely to affect the willingness person to enter into a Contract is not Fraud.
+Caveat Emp i.e., let the purchaser beware is the rule applicable to cont Example: A sells, by auction, to B a horse which A kno be unsound.
+A says nothing to B about the horse's unsound This is not fraud by A. ws to umstances, person (ke k, nce by itse gard to the if it is the duty of eeping silence) to lf is equivalent to